 If you want a bike that can be used for more than one type of cycling (perhaps a bike for commuting during the week and bikepacking at the weekend), then aluminium or steel are the best choices.
 Take a look at our article on the most versatile bike frame materials if this is a key factor in your decision.

 How much do bikepacking bike frames cost?

 The cost of a bike frame can vary greatly depending on the material used.
 The most expensive bike frames are not always the best bike frames, however, the more expensive frames may offer features that cheaper frames do not have.

-Steel and aluminum are the cheapest bike frames.
-This is likely the reason they are such popular options for all types of bikes, and one of the reasons why aluminum and steel bikes were the most popular choice of bikepacking bikes in our survey.
+Steel and aluminium are the cheapest bike frames.
+This is likely the reason they are such popular options for all types of bikes, and one of the reasons why aluminium and steel bikes were the most popular choice of bikepacking bikes in our survey.